cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ```

 > The above command returns no data and a `201` response code when successful.
 There will be a `Location` header
-> pointing at the newly-created webhook.
+> pointing at the newly created webhook.

 This endpoint creates a new webhook belonging to your organization.

 When you attempt to create a webhook, we will send a test event to your endpoint to validate that events
 can be delivered successfully.
 Your endpoint must respond with a successful HTTP response status code,
-e.g., 200, 201, 204, etc. For details on test events, see the [Webhook Events](./#webhook-events) section below.
+for example, 200, 201, 204, etc. For details on test events, see the [Webhook Events](./#webhook-events) section below.

 ### HTTP Request